 4. DB instance size and Storage

-According with the computational, network, and memory capacity of the DB instance, select the “Burstable classes (includes t classes)” option and chose “db.t2.micro”.
-For the storage section we can leave the default values.
+According to the computational, network, and memory capacity of the DB instance, select the “Burstable classes (includes t classes)” option and choose “db.t2.micro”.
+For the storage section, we can leave the default values.

 5. Availability & durability

-The “Multi-AZ deployment” option help to maintain a synchronous standby replica in a different Availability Zone, nevertheless, for the purpose of this article select "Do not create a standby instance".
+The “Multi-AZ deployment” option helps to maintain a synchronous standby replica in a different Availability Zone, nevertheless, for the purpose of this article select "Do not create a standby instance".